somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 X_train <- reshape_X_3d(X_train)
 y_train <- reshape_X_3d(y_train)
 {% endhighlight r %}

-* code credit to this [RStudio tutorial](https://blogs.rstudio.com/tensorflow/posts/2018-06-25-sunspots-lstm/).
+(code credit to this [RStudio tutorial](https://blogs.rstudio.com/tensorflow/posts/2018-06-25-sunspots-lstm/))

 **g.** Now you'll want to initialize the flags which will contain a lot of information for the LSTM model and parameters that you may want to consider changing or tuning.
 There is an example of this in the tutorial as well.<br>